Look Up Another Term

 Definition: inference engine

 The part of an AI system that generates answers.
 An inference engine comprises the hardware and software that provides analyses, makes predictions or generates unique content.
 In other words, the software people use when they ask ChatGPT, Grok or Gemini a question.
-For more details, see AI training vs. inference.
+Inference engines use and rely entirely on an AI model that has previously been fine tuned with information from the world at large (see AI training vs. inference).

 Human Rules Were the First AI